CELLO BOW HOLD; 7 EASY STEP BY STEP BEGINNERS’ GUIDE

 Let the bow naturally rest on the cello strings as a result of the gravity effect and your relaxed hold from your hand; and with a little pressure by your index finger on the bow, you will get great sounds.

-Cello bow hold, like all other skills requires learning and practice which makes all the difference between quality and mediocre skill mastery.
+Correct cello bow hold, like all other skills requires learning and practice which makes all the difference between quality and mediocre skill mastery.
 Fundamentally, all what you need in the bow hold is balance and flexibility and not tight holding or gripping.

 One thing to know if your hold is off is if the bow stick touches your palm.
 These steps will guide you and if done repeatedly, then perfection is beckoning.